Ravbug/RepoGolf/README.md

 ## RepoGolf

 This is a little experiment I wrote to compare the codebase sizes of some large open source projects.
+You can view a webpage with charts here: [https://www.ravbug.com/RepoGolf](https://www.ravbug.com/RepoGolf)

 ### How to use
 1. Download the repository